MarcEspunaa/CV-MarcEspuna/README.md

-# Marc Espuña - Personal CV Website
+# Marc Espuña - Hypermedia project Part 1: Create your CV website

 ## Project Overview
 This project consists of the design and implementation of a personal CV website of **Marc Espuña**, a full stack developer passionate about technology, artificial intelligence, and automation.